graphaware/graph-aided-search/README.md

 ```
 @GraphAidedSearchBooster(name = "MyCustomBooster")
 ```
-Moreover, it should be in the package `com.graphaware.integration.es`.
+Moreover, it should be in the package `com.graphaware.es.gas`.

 In order to implement a filter, `IGraphAidedSearchResultFilter` must be implemented and it needs to have the following annotation: